davideamato/extract_tables/README.md

 <h3> Download the Code Base </h3>

 This should be relatively painless.
 There are a couple of ways to do this,
-  - Git clone
+  - Using git clone.
 Go to the folder you want to download into, then run this command
       ```
       git clone https://github.com/wong-hl/admins_urop.git
       ```